Last Updated on December 10, 2024

 Key Points

-• The new Temporary Work visa enables foreign nationals to work in Saudi Arabia for a maximum 90-day period with multiple entries
+- The new Temporary Work visa enables foreign nationals to work in Saudi Arabia for a maximum of 90 days with multiple entries.

-• Temporary Work visas will be valid for one year from date of issuance
+- Temporary Work visas will be valid for one year from the date of issuance.

-• Employers can purchase quotas for the Temporary Work visas through the Qiwa platform; no office visits or documents are required
+- Employers purchase quotas for Temporary Work visas through the Qiwa platform without needing office visits or documents.

 Overview

-Employers looking to bring foreign nationals to Saudi Arabia for short-term work may now do so by purchasing quotas of the new Temporary Work visa online.
-The visas are valid for one year from the date of issuance and allow foreign nationals to work in the country for up to 90 days in that one-year period without having to apply for residence or a work permit.
+Employers looking to bring foreign nationals to Saudi Arabia for short-term work may now do so by purchasing the new Temporary Work visa quotas online.
+The visas are valid for one year from the date of issuance and allow foreign nationals to work in the country for up to 90 days in that one year without having to apply for residence or a work permit.

 What are the Changes?

-This is a new visa program aimed at making it easier for employers to allow their foreign national employees to visit Saudi Arabia for short-term work.
+This is a new visa program that aims to make it easier for employers to allow their foreign national employees to visit Saudi Arabia for short-term work.

-Employers wanting to obtain quotas of these visas must do so through the Qiwa platform.
-Packages of quotas can be purchased in quantities of 1, 5, 10 or 50.
-Once the visa quotas are purchased, the foreign nationals intended to use them must obtain the visa sticker from a Saudi consular post or visa service agent before traveling to Saudi Arabia.
+Employers wanting to obtain quotas for these visas must do so through the Qiwa platform.
+Foreign nationals can purchase 1, 5, 10, or 50 quota packages.
+After purchasing the visa quotas, foreign nationals who will use them must obtain the visa sticker from a Saudi consular post or visa service agent before traveling to Saudi Arabia.

 There are certain eligibility requirements employers must meet to obtain the Temporary Work visa quotas, including: